disbr007/planet_tools/readme.md

 ```

 ### Configuration file
-A number of settings, included database and AWS credentials are set
+A number of settings, including database and AWS credentials are set
 through the use of a configuration file at: `config/config.json`.
 See `config/config_example.json` for an example.